-

 In #7 Occasional Reader said: How so?

 Can I give you a definitive list of TV shows and movies that use the line, "I'm not afraid of them.
 I've got nothing to hide." when discussing the police?
 No. But I've seen that sentiment used many, many times in entertainment.
 I guess I can see a continuum of sorts: it moves from "he doesn't need to hide anything" to "the innocent have nothing to hide" to "the innocent won't put up any defense" to "any defense indicates guilt."
+But IAMAL.

 10/24/2019 7:56:56 AM